 - 6. How much notice may a worker receive if they do not have an employer once they are able to return to work? - a.
 Operations staff may issue earnings loss benefits during a notice period as follows: - i.
-If the worker received less than 12 months of earnings loss benefits, two (2) weeks' notice. - ii.
-If the worker received more than 12 months of earnings loss benefits, two (2) weeks' notice, plus an additional one (1) day notice for every full month they received benefits, up to twelve (12) weeks' notice. - iii.
+If the worker received less than 12 months of earnings loss benefits, two (2) weeks' notice (i.e., 14 calendar days). - ii.
+If the worker received more than 12 months of earnings loss benefits, two (2) weeks' notice for the first 12 months, plus an additional one (1) day notice for every full month beyond the initial 12 months they received benefits, up to twelve (12) weeks' notice. - iii.
 If a worker chooses to relocate to obtain employment, if required they will receive a maximum period of two (2) weeks of full earnings loss benefits to support a period of settling into a new community prior to beginning or searching for employment (POL 02/2014, Vocational Rehabilitation Moving Allowance).